-Skookum Munchkin cats are crossbreeds between the Munchkin and LaPerm.
+Skookum Munchkin cats are crossbreeds of the Munchkin and LaPerm.
 They get their short legs from their Munchkin heritage and their curly coats from their LaPerm parent.
 Among the most distinctive features of Skookums is that you can tell males and females apart based on their coat textures.
 While males have kinkier fur, females have soft, plush coats.

-Skookums are affectionate, social, and gentle felines who love cuddling up with family members.
+Skookums are affectionate, gentle felines who love cuddling up with family members.
 They also have a playful side and benefit in settings with plenty of entertainment.
 Although a Skookum doesn’t mind being an only pet, they can adjust in multi-pet homes.

+In truth, they are normal house cats with an autosomal dominant gene that affects the growth of their limbs.
 Although they can’t jump too high, their short legs don’t hinder them from walking around pretty fast.
-If you are looking for a feline friend that can continually amaze you with her unique abilities and personality, it’s hard to go wrong with a Munchkin cat breed.
+If you are looking for a feline friend who can continually amaze you with unique abilities and personality, it’s hard to go wrong with a Munchkin cat.

 Featured Image Credit: Phannasit, Shutterstock